-To operate the head, first, make sure that the intake/fill valve located on the inside of the bottom of the hull accessed through the hatch to the left side of the toilet (see Sanitation System diagram, page 38).
-The valve is open when its handle is pointing straight up.
+To operate the head, first, make sure that the intake/fill valve located on the inside of the bottom of the hull accessed through the hatch to the left side of the toilet.
+The valve is open when its handle is pointing straight up (pictured to the left).
 This will allow water to enter the head upon flushing.